jla-gardner/make-a-gif/README.md

   type of `function`:
     - `None`: assume that a matplotlib plot has been generated.
       This is then used as the next image in the gif.
-      The figure is closed after each frame.
+      The figure is closed automatically after each frame.
     - `plt.Figure`: uses the current content of the figure as the next image in the gif.
-No other actions are taken on the figure!
+The figure is **not** closed.
     - `str` or `Path`: assume that this points to an image file.
       This gets used as the next image in the gif.
 - `save_to` is the path to save the gif to.
 If not provided, the gif is not saved.